stellar/soroban-quest/quests/2-auth-store/README.md

 - An unlimited amount of persistent storage is available to each contract.
 - It's designed for data that is unique among each contract user, and is not suitable to store temporarily. (e.g., user balances)
-- The default "lifetime" for persistent storage is **4,096 ledgers** (with an estimated 5 seconds per ledger, that lifetime is roughly 6 hours)
+- The default "lifetime" for persistent storage is **120,960 ledgers** (with an estimated 5 seconds per ledger, that lifetime is roughly 14 days)
 - The entry will be archived once the lifetime ends (unless the entry's TTL has been extended).
 Once archived (which can happen while the contract instance is still active), the ledger is moved to the "Inactive State Store" (ISS) and the